Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 ![Authorizations](../../Assets/Screenshots/Payments/Authorizations/LISTAuthorizations.png "[Authorizations]")

-1. Check the authorization transactions you want to capture, see [Check authorization transaction](#check-authorization-transaction).
+1. Check the authorization transactions you want to capture, see [Check authorization transaction] (#check-authorization-transaction).

 2. Select the authorization transactions you want to capture by clicking the checkbox on the left.
 If desired, you can select several transactions at once.
     The editing toolbar is displayed.

 3. Click the [CAPTURE] button.
     A confirmation message is displayed.
 The status of the authorization transaction has changed to **Success**.
     By using the *Original reference*, you can now follow up this case under the menu entry *Payments and captures*. <!---Stefan ist das richtig?-->